 Mendocino Headlands State Park

 Mendocino Headlands State Park is a stunning place to visit in California.
 It has 347 acres of bluffs, beaches, and islets to explore.
-Hike along trails, coastline, and the town of Mendocino, or take a drive down the Pacific Coast Highway.
+Hike along trails, the coastline, and the town of Mendocino, or take a drive down the Pacific Coast Highway.

 Point Cabrillo Lighthouse